-In 2020, citizens and states will continue epic battle
+In 2020, Arab citizens and states will step up epic battle to define the region

 In many ways, 2019 saw the return of some trends that shaped the region around 1919, a century ago, when foreign powers played with the locals like pieces on a chess board; but it also shattered other legacies as indigenous forces sought to overthrow their century-old burden of abusive manipulation by local elites and foreign powers alike.